-Based on the investigation it is anticipated that only very loose to medium dense/dense fill and natural sand soils will be intersected for the proposed bulk excavation.
+Based on the investigation it is anticipated that only fill and natural sand soils will be intersected during the proposed bulk excavation.
 An excavator with bucket will be sufficient for all proposed excavations.
-As a result of the proximity of the excavation to the site boundaries, in particular the side boundaries, temporary safe batter slopes of 1.5:1 will not be feasible along some excavation faces.
-Temporary safe batter slopes will not be able to be formed on the southern side of the excavation and the majority of the northern side (rear portions of northern excavation face may allow for safe batter slopes to be formed due to reduced excavation depth).
+As a result of the proximity of the excavation to the site boundaries, temporary safe batter slopes of 1.5:1 do not appear feasible along the northern, southern or eastern sides of the excavation.

-Where batter slopes are not feasible, support prior to excavation which should consist of contiguous pile (or similar) shoring walls should be installed, however it would be prudent to extend shoring walls around the entire perimeter of the proposed excavations.
+Where batter slopes are not feasible, support prior to excavation will be required.
+It is recommended that contiguous pile (or similar) shoring walls are utilised to provide permanent excavation support.
+Batter slopes at the rear western end of the excavation appear to be achievable however it would be prudent to extend the shoring walls around the perimeter of the excavation.

 Where excavation is adjacent to boundaries or structures then careful control of pile drilling/support installation is required whilst all gaps in the wall must be sealed during excavation to prevent erosion between piles.
 Driven style support systems (i.e. sheet piling, concrete/timber piles) are not suitable for use on this site.